Usually, when you take CBD oil or another CBD product, you are not only consuming the cannabidiol (CBD) compound.

 There is a good reason why terpenes are included in full-spectrum CBD products.
 Terpenes improve the efficiency of CBD by making it easier for the body to absorb the cannabinoid, as well as having distinct benefits of their own.

-According to 2011 research, terpenes and phytocannabinoids offer great benefits when taken together for pain management, reducing anxiety and managing inflammation.
+According to 2011 research, terpenes and phytocannabinoids offer great benefits when taken together rather than seperately.

 Studies have found that the positive benefits of CBD increase when it is used in combination with other naturally-occurring cannabinoids found in the hemp plant.
 This may be because CBD interacts with certain endocannabinoid receptors, but does not bind to them.